TehBrian/BuildersUtilities/README.md

 # Welcome!
-This is a fork of Arcaniax's BuildersUtilities that has been modernized and is now exclusively 1.15+.
+This is a fork of Arcaniax's BuildersUtilities that has been modernized and is now exclusively 1.13+.

 ## What's different?
-I felt that some features weren't really that important, such as the WorldEdit shortcuts, and there were also some features that became obsolete in 1.13+, like the secret blocks menu, so I took the executive decision to DESTROY THEM >:D
+I felt that some features weren't really that important, such as the WorldEdit shortcuts, and there were also some features that became obsolete in newer versions, like the secret blocks menu, so I took the executive decision to DESTROY THEM >:D

-Of course, there might be some people who are huge fans of those features, or they're just not on 1.15+ yet.
+Of course, there might be some people who are huge fans of those features, or they're just not on 1.13+ yet.
 In that case, please use Arcaniax's original BuildersUtilities, it's a great plugin!

 Other than that, actually quite a bit has been changed: